The Nest

 Attorney Fees

 Ballpark real estate attorney rates are $2,500 to $4,000 per transaction.
 Some charge a few hundred bucks, and others get over $5,000.
-When choosing an attorney, they must conduct thorough due diligence and look out for your best interests regardless of price.
+When choosing an attorney, they must conduct thorough due diligence and look for your best interests regardless of price.
 Technically, every attorney should, but NestApple negotiated transactions where attorneys cut corners.

 Purchase Application Fees